 Sarah has worked at the Institute since its inception in 2009.
 As the Sustainability Program Analyst, she works with campus departments and community organizations to implement sustainability initiatives, programs, and events.
 Sarah helped develop CSUN's 10-Year Sustainability Plan, which began in 2013 and is tasked with achieving the goals set forth in the plan.
 She is also responsible for educating and engaging students, employees, and the community while reducing the university's environmental impact.
 She oversees student assistants working on research, outreach, gardening, and event planning.

 Sarah is passionate about reducing food waste and food insecurity; she has coordinated orange picks in the CSUN Orange Grove for the last 10 years.
-Volunteers have harvested over 175 tons of oranges with that have been donated to feed hungry people.
+Volunteers have harvested over 175 tons of oranges that have been donated to feed the community.
 In her free time she enjoys camping, hiking, working in her garden, and raising butterflies.

 Administrative Support Coordinator

 Sustainable Fashion Program Research Assistant